User Guide

 - Matching done is case-insensitive. e.g.

-. - Only the full phrase will be matched. e.g.
+Pythonwill matchpython. - Only the full phrase will be matched. e.g.

-will not matchMachine Learning
+Machinewill not matchMachine Learning.

 Example: